 - Although civil unrest is generally not a problem in Latvia, you should avoid large demonstrations and protests as they may turn violent.

-- Australia has a Consulate in Riga, headed by an Honorary Consul, which provides limited consular assistance (not including visa and immigration services or the issue of passports).
+- Australia has a Consulate in Riga, headed by an Honorary Consul, which provides limited consular assistance (not including visas, immigration services, the issue of passports or notarial services).
 The Australian Embassy in Sweden provides full consular assistance to Australians in Latvia.

 - Be a smart traveller.
 Before heading overseas: